Arvind Subramanian

 A former economist at the International Monetary Fund, Subramanian is a widely cited expert on the economics of India, China, and the changing balance of global economic power.
 He is the author of two books, India's Turn: Understanding the Economic Transformation (2008), Eclipse: Living in the Shadow of China's Economic Dominance (2011), and co-author of Who Needs to Open the Capital Account?
 (2012).

 In 2011, Foreign Policy magazine named Subramanian one of the world's top 100 global thinkers.

 Education

 Subramanian attended the D.A.V.
-Boys Senior Secondary School in Chennai, for his high school education.
-He proceeded to St Stephen's College, Delhi for his graduation, where he obtained B.A (Hons.)
-Economics.
-He subsequently earned an MBA from the Indian Institute of Management, Ahmedabad and M.Phil & D.Phil degrees from the University of Oxford on an Inlaks Scholarship.
+Boys Senior Secondary School in Chennai for his high school education.
+He proceeded to St. Stephen's College, Delhi, for his graduation, where he obtained a B.A.
+(Hons.) in Economics.
+He subsequently earned an MBA from the Indian Institute of Management, Ahmedabad, and M.Phil & D.Phil degrees from the University of Oxford on an Inlaks Scholarship.

 Career

 Subramanian was the Assistant Director in the Research Department of the International Monetary Fund.
 He is a development economist who worked closely with former Reserve Bank of India Governor Raghuram Rajan when both were at the International Monetary Fund.
 He served at the GATT during the Uruguay Round of trade negotiations.
 He taught at Harvard University's Kennedy School of Government from 1999 to 2000 and Johns Hopkins' Paul H. Nitze School of Advanced International Studies from 2008 to 2010.